|

 feasibility of having solar panels installed on our home.

-We believe that anyone can make a step
+We believe that anyone can make a step and grow

-and grow some of their own food, if it is in containers on a small patio
+some of their own food, if it is in containers on a small patio or deck or even

-or deck or even an herb garden in a sunny window.
-Our own back yards are
+an herb garden in a sunny window.

-a starting point to improve our own lives and help to sustain the planet.
+our own lives and help to sustain the planet.

 Some good books to read on the subject